Maine EPA LogoUse of Aquatic Herbicides

 Learn More About the Youth Conservation Corps

-Jim YCC ConfLearn more about creating (and maintaining) Youth Conservation Corp crews who focus on erosion-control efforts and other activities that improve lake and water quality.
-Whitney Baker from 30 Mile River watershed association wills hare an overview of the YCC program, and her perspective from a staffed regional watershed organization.
+Jim YCC ConfLearn more about Youth Conservation Corp crews who focus on erosion-control efforts and other activities that improve lake and water quality.
+At the Maine Lakes Conference in 2023, Whitney Baker from 30 Mile River watershed association shared an overview of the YCC program, and her perspective from a staffed regional watershed organization.
 Jim Skinner from Thompson Lake Environmental Association will share his perspective from a lake association that relies on volunteers to run and manage the program.
 Both speakers will share “lessons learned”, ideas for success, and some of the challenges they’ve faced organizing YCC crews for their lake and their region.

 More information can be found at the Maine Lakes Conference website.